One of the most popular wealth concepts that I developed in the past was to explain to you the concept of owning wealth machines.

 You need to make a commitment to put a portion of what you earned on a recurring basis into your wealth fund.
 I suggest you think well, whether you have other saving goals in mind.
-If some of these money are for something within 5 to 10 years, perhaps do not include it here.
+If some of this money is for something within 5 to 10 years, perhaps do not include it here.

-The diagram above shows how I would compartmentalize my wealth fund in a bank account 2, and how this wealth fund funds 2 wealth machine, and how the earned cash flow in dividends, interest and realized returns goes back to the wealth fund.
+The diagram above shows how I would compartmentalize my wealth fund in a bank account 2, how this wealth fund funds 2 wealth machines, and how the earned cash flow in dividends, interest and realized returns goes back to the wealth fund.

 When you are paid to your salary account (Bank Account 1), do a scheduled automated transfer to your Wealth Fund (Bank Account 2).
 You can take reference from this article on scheduled automated transfers for banks.

-What you have achieved here is that your have your first wealth machine, which is a wealth machine centered on low bank deposits.
+What you have achieved here is that you have your first wealth machine, which is a wealth machine centred on low bank deposits.
 It grows, purely by how much you put in recurring from your job.

 Step 2.
 Fund your Wealth Machine